 Once you have made contact with us, we will invite each of you separately to an information and assessment meeting.
 At this meeting the mediator will explain how mediation works and assess whether mediation is an appropriate way of dealing with your particular issues.
 If everyone concerned wants to continue, we will ask you to sign an Agreement to Mediate at the first session.
 Every session thereafter usually involves both of you.

 Mediation sessions are designed to explore your family’s needs and options, focusing on the interests of the children.
 The way in which the sessions are organised will vary a little, depending not only on whether the mediation is limited to children issue or includes financial issues, but also on the level of conflict and emotion involved.

-If the mediation is successful and, by working together, you manage to identify a solution that may work for both of you, we will prepare a Memorandum of Understanding, explaining what the two of you want to happen next.
-The Memorandum of Understanding is not legally binding, but it should explain in some detail what arrangements you both think could be made, and why.
+If the mediation is successful and, by working together, you manage to identify a solution that may work for both of you, we will prepare a Summary of Proposals or Parenting Plan, explaining what the two of you want to happen next.
+Neither the Summary of Proposals nor the Parenting Plan is a legally binding document, but it should explain in some detail what arrangements you both think could be made, and why.
 This document can then be taken to your respective solicitors, who will give legal advice as to whether the proposals are likely to be seen as fair and reasonable by the courts, and, if appropriate, draw up a legally binding agreement for you to sign.

 Mediation of children issues